 - 450: Fieldwork

-To apply for the Certificate program, students need to complete the application form (also available from the department or the liberal arts advisement office) and file it with:
+To apply for the Certificate program, students need to complete the application form (also available from the department) ain conjunction with an interview with:

 Dr. MIchael Irwin

 Please email Dr. Irwin to arrange a meeting time

 Forms may also be obtained in the Sociology Department Office, 504 College Hall.

 Students must also officially register for the Certificate on their registration forms.